wz-ccf/learngit/readme.txt

-Git is a version contrl sysytem
+Git is a version contrl sysytem hhhh
 Git is  free software